Help

 - Sometimes people who struggle with literacy are able to think in a different way from other people.
 Lateral thinking may be a real strength, or the ability to visualise in three dimensions.
 They may be really creative or excel at sport.

 - Many successful adults struggled with literacy at school.
 Mention names of famous people.
-Some of the most brilliant scientists and artists in history and today have been/are dyslexic.
+Some of the most brilliant scientists and artists in history and today have struggled with literacy.

 - Quote from your own experience.
 “Some of the students I have worked with have been determined to succeed.
 One girl gained a first class honours degree in photography and was the first woman to gain a special bursary (scholarship) from the BBC for wild–life filming.
 I have also worked with several students who have become highly skilled mechanics and others who are successful in ICT.”